-- the house will be sold and the equity will be split between the two of you in some manner.
+- the house will be sold, and the equity will be split between the two of you in some manner.

-For the sake of today’s blog post let’s limit the possibilities to the former of those two- with one spouse remaining in the home and the other leaving to live elsewhere.
+For the sake of today's blog post, let's limit the possibilities to the former of those two- with one spouse remaining in the home and the other leaving to live elsewhere.

-What to do about the mortgage
+What to do about the Mortgage

 After all, you both agreed to have your names listed on borrowers and are liable for the debt as a result.
-Even if your spouse has conveyed their ownership interest in the home to you in a Special Warranty Deed this still does not clear him or her of their responsibility to pay the mortgage.
+Even if your spouse has conveyed their ownership interest in the home to you in a Special Warranty Deed, this still does not clear him or her of their responsibility to pay the Mortgage.

 Suppose then that you fall behind on your mortgage payments.
 What recourse does your ex-spouse have against you to protect their interests?
-With their having ceded all property rights in the home to you it would seem that they are in a no-win position.
+With their having ceded all property rights in the home to you, it would seem that they are in a no-win position.

 A Deed of Trust to Secure Assumption as a means to tie up the loose ends of your home loan

-What will likely happen in your divorce is that your spouse’s attorney will request that a Deed of Trust to Secure Assumption is executed upon the conclusion of your divorce.
-This document will protect your ex-spouse from a default on the home loan that occurs if you fail to make timely payment in the future.
+What will likely happen in your divorce is that your spouse's attorney will request that a Deed of Trust to Secure Assumption is executed upon the conclusion of your divorce.
+This document will protect your ex-spouse from a default on the home loan that occurs if you fail to make timely payments in the future.

 Questions on Deeds of Trust to Secure Assumption?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC represent clients across southeast Texas and would be honored to speak to you and your family about doing the same for you.
-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
+The attorneys with the Law Office of Bryan Fagan, PLLC, represent clients across southeast Texas and would be honored to speak to you and your family about doing the same for you.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"